jcsato/partially_explored_map/README.md

 ## Building

-To build, run the appropriate `build.bat` script.
-This will automatically compile and zip up the mod and put it in the `dist/` directory, as well as print out compile errors if there are any.
-The zip behavior requires Powershell / .NET to work - no reason you couldn't sub in 7-zip or another compression utility if you know how, though.
+To build, first copy the contents of `ini.cfg.example` to a new `ini.cfg` file and set `modkitpath` and `datapath` appropriately.
+Then, simply run the included `build.bat` script.
+This will compile and zip the mod and put it in the `dist/` directory - it will also print out any compilation errors, if any are present.
+The zip behavior requires Powershell / .NET to work, but there's no reason you couldn't sub in 7-zip or another compression utility if you know how and want to.

-Note that the build script references the modkit directory, so you'll need to edit it to point to that before you can use it.
-In general, the modkit doesn't play super nicely with spaces in path names, and I'm anything but a batch expert - if you run into issues, try to run things from a directory that doesn't include spaces in its path.

-After building, you can easily install the mod with the appropriate `install.bat` script.
+After building, you can install the mod by running the included `install.bat` script.
 This will take any existing versions of the mod already in your data directory, append a timestamp to the filename, and move them to an `old_versions/` directory in the mod folder; then it will take the built `.zip` in `dist/` and move it to the data directory.

-Note that the install script references your data directory, so you'll need to edit it to point to that before you can use it.